estepona/Python_Spiders/README.md

-# Python_Spiders
+# Python Spiders

-for practice

-may contain lots of errors for learning
+### Structure:
+- 1 bilibili
+  - scrape video info of specified braodcasters
+  - completed
+- 2 zhihu
+  - simulate login
+  - not completed
+- 3 steam_global_user_stat
+  - scrape info of concurrent top 100 games
+  - completed

-in English or Chinese
+The notes are either in English or 中文.